Skip to main content

 Clinical Training

-Outpatient Continuity Practice – At both of our resident continuity practice sites – Highland Family Medicine (urban) and Brown Square (urban FQHC) – residents spend a progressively increasing amount of time in clinic seeing patients from their continuity panel.
+• Outpatient Continuity Practice – All of our residents will have their outpatient continuity practice at our primary urban office site Highland Family Medicine.
+Over the 3 years, residents spend a progressively increasing amount of time in clinic seeing patients from their continuity panel.
 This is 1-2 half-days per week in the PGY-1 year and increases to 4 half-days in the PGY-3 year.
 To better promote wellness and to emulate practice after training, most outpatient rotations now also have scheduled half-days of clinical administrative time for residents to complete inter-visit patient care tasks, documentation, and other administrative tasks.
 Residents are fully incorporated into multidisciplinary teams who meet regularly to focus on improving the quality of care for the patients we serve.
-Both sites have on-site care managers, behavioral health specialists, social workers, and pharmacists.
-There are dedicated staff to obtain medication prior authorizations, manage referrals, and aid with form completion.
-Both sites also have dedicated procedure clinics for residents to learn Derm, GYN, and MSK procedures.
+Highland Family Medicine has a full team of care managers, behavioral health specialists, social workers, and pharmacists to help provide the best care to our patients.
+There are dedicated staff who obtain medication prior authorizations, manage referrals, and aid with form completion.
+There are also dedicated procedure clinics for residents to learn additional Derm, GYN, and MSK procedures.
+We provide care to patients from some of the most under-resourced neighborhoods in the city of Rochester.
+Patients also come from many of the Rochester suburbs.
+Patients represent many diverse cultures, including immigrants and refugees from many different areas across the globe who have come to Rochester over the past several decades.

-Obstetrics – With about 3000 deliveries per year, Highland Hospital is the busiest maternity unit in the Rochester area.
-Residents routinely get 40-60 deliveries in their 2-month intern OB rotation, and have the opportunity to train with family physicians, obstetricians, and nurse midwives.
-Family medicine Maternal and Child Health fellows add to the educational experience, with the fellowship’s recent expansion from 2 to 4 fellows per year.
+• Obstetrics – With about 2500 deliveries per year, Highland Hospital is the busiest maternity unit in the Rochester area.
+Residents routinely get 50 deliveries in their 2-month intern OB rotation, and have the opportunity to train with family physicians, obstetricians, and nurse midwives.
+Family Medicine fellows add to the educational experience, with the fellowship’s recent expansion from 2 to 4 fellows per year.
 There are opportunities for interested residents to do additional rotations on OB during their 2nd and 3rd years.
 This includes supervisory experience, management of more serious complications of pregnancy and labor, and additional ultrasound training.
 Residents interested in practicing maternity care after residency routinely get over 100 deliveries.
 Continuity prenatal care experience and continuity patient deliveries begin in the R-1 year.
-Our program offers an Area of Concentration in Maternal Child Health.
+Our program offers an Area of Concentration in Family-Centered Pregnancy Care.

 Community Hospital in a University Setting